 Soups generally aren't supposed to be bad for you, but many restaurant versions serve up more sodium than you should have in an entire day.
 This shrimp and lobster chowder at Longhorn Steakhouse comes in low in calories and sodium compared to other options.
 Make sure you stick to the cup size and pair it with a side salad for a balanced meal.

 Lighter Take Chicken Piccata with Spinach & Lemon Butter Fettuccine

-Sure there are lower-calorie pasta dishes, but they're lacking in muscle-building protein which will keep you satiated—and your calorie-burning muscles big.
+Sure, there are lower-calorie pasta dishes, but they're lacking in muscle-building protein that will keep you satiated—and your calorie-burning muscles big.
 Here, you get the best of both worlds.
-Maggiano's has reimagined its most popular dishes with simple tweaks you can do at home!
-Sear your chicken breast instead of deep frying it, use a conservative amount of oil—enough to coat the pasta, but not too much that it covers the bowl—and add more flavor with fruits, vegetables, and herbs, like lemon zest, parsley, and capers, rather than adding extra slabs of butter.
-Keep it going with these 32 Cooking Hacks for Healthy Eating.
+Maggiano's has reimagined its most popular dishes with simple tweaks to make them healthier—and you can use these healthy eating tricks at home, too!
+Sear your chicken breast instead of deep-frying it, use a conservative amount of oil—enough to coat the pasta, but not too much that it covers the bowl—and add more flavor with vegetables, and herbs, like lemon zest, parsley, and capers, rather than adding extra slabs of butter.

 On the Border